Zqzqsb/Blog/notes/NextJS/Router/Router In NextJs 7.md

   - NextJs
 description: This note records things about Routes Handlers.
 ---
-<br> This note records things about Routes Handlers.
+ This note records things about Routes Handlers.
 <!-- more -->

 ## 概述